Fast Neural Network Inference on FPGAs for Triggering on Long-Lived Particles at Colliders: Physics benchmark and datasets

 The Standard Model (SM) of particle physics provides an excellent description of all observed phenomena up to the energies presently explored.
 A variety of beyond the SM scenarios has been proposed in literature to address open questions such as naturalness, baryogenesis, dark matter and the origin of neutrino masses, and new long-lived particles (LLPs) are often present in these scenarios~\cite{Alimena:2019zri}.

 Among the models with neutral LLPs, the ones in Ref.~\cite{Strassler:2006im,Strassler:2006ri,Falkowski:2010cm,Falkowski:2010gv} are of particular interest because of the predicted unconventional phenomenology in the collisions at the LHC.
-The peculiarity of the reconstructed final states, containing collimated signatures of pairs of leptons and/or light hadrons, with no detector activity connecting such signatures with the interaction point of the colliding protons, resulted in the development of dedicated signature-driven triggers to enable the searching of these models in the LHC data~\cite{ATLAS:2013bsk,Coccaro:2016lnz}.
+The peculiarity of the reconstructed final states, containing collimated signatures of pairs of leptons and/or light hadrons, with no detector activity connecting such signatures with the interaction point of the colliding protons, resulted in the development of dedicated signature-driven triggers to enable the searching of these models at the LHC and HL-LHC~\cite{ATLAS:2013bsk,Coccaro:2016lnz,Bhattacherjee:2019fpt,Bhattacherjee:2020nno}.

 This paper focuses on the identification of a neutral LLP decay with the data collected by the muon spectrometer (MS) of a typical experiment at the LHC.
 In this way, the the search sensitivity, both in terms of geometrical acceptance and of reduced backgrounds, is typically maximised.
 A toy simulation of the monitored drift tube (MDT) detector together with the superconducting toroidal magnetic field of the ATLAS experiment is developed, together with the physics benchmark of a neutral LLP decaying to charged particles.
-In particular the generation, simulation and reconstruction chain can be summarised as follows: \begin{enumerate} \item generation of a neutral LLP and of its charged decay products in the MDT detector volume and within the magnetic field; \item simulation of the detection of the decay products through the formation of hits in the MDT chambers; \item estimation of the experimental effects on the hit positions using the resolutions of the ATLAS MDT detector as in~\cite{Diehl:2009bw}; \item addition of detector noise and background accounting for the measured average rate during the data-taking of the LHC~\cite{ATLAS:2022jjr}. \end{enumerate} The simulated experimental conditions are considered of enough details for the scope of this article that is to demonstrate, as a proof of principle, the benefits of inference acceleration in the context of triggering applications for particle-physics experiments.
+In particular the generation, simulation and reconstruction chain can be summarised as follows: \begin{enumerate} \item generation of a neutral LLP and of its charged decay products in the MDT detector volume and within the magnetic field; \item simulation of the detection of the decay products through the formation of hits in the MDT chambers; \item estimation of the experimental effects on the hit positions using the resolutions of the ATLAS MDT detector as in~\cite{Diehl:2009bw}; \item addition of detector noise and background accounting for the measured average rate during the data-taking of the LHC~\cite{ATLAS:2022jjr}. \end{enumerate} The simulated experimental conditions are considered to be of enough detail for the scope of this article, which is to demonstrate, as a proof of principle, the benefits of inference acceleration in the context of triggering applications for particle-physics experiments.